 Known Prisoners Of War (POWs) detained at the Rabaul Prison Compound:

-Lt(jg) Joseph G. Nason pilot SBD Dauntless 06524 captured early November 1943, detained until early 1944 Tunnel Hill survived
+- Lt(jg) Joseph G. Nason pilot SBD Dauntless 06524 POW early November 1943, detained until early 1944 Tunnel Hill survived

 E&E Report Gordon Manuel Appendix 1, page 3